groupdocs/groupdocs-blog-content/Groupdocs.Blog/2013-07-04-how-to-use-groupdocs-viewer-for-net-mvc4/index.md

 url: /2013/07/04/how-to-use-groupdocs-viewer-for-net-mvc4/
 author: 'Derek Hyland'
 summary: ''
-tags: ['.NET', '.NET MVC4', 'document viewer', 'GroupDocs Viewer', 'GroupDocs Viewer for .NET', 'online document viewer', 'View documents online', 'zArchive']
+tags: ['.NET', '.NET MVC4', 'document viewer', 'GroupDocs Viewer for .NET', 'online document viewer', 'View documents online', 'zArchive']
+categories: ['GroupDocs.Viewer Product Family']
 ---

 We are often asked whether our GroupDocs Viewer for .NET works with Microsoft ASP.NET MVC 4.
 The answer is YES, it works well.
 In this article, we will learn how to use the ASP.NET HTML5 DLL version of GroupDocs' document viewer with .NET MVC 4.